 Indicators (3) here allows you to input any of the indicators typically used on a trading chart.
 Using trading indicators is part of any technical trader’s strategy.
 Paired with the right risk management tools, it could help you gain more insight into price trends.
-These indicators include the Bollinger Bands, Correlation Co-efficient, Historical Volatility, Relative Strength Index (RSI), etc.
+These indicators include Volume, Bollinger Bands, Correlation Co-efficient, Historical Volatility, Relative Strength Index (RSI), Money Flow Index (MFI) etc.

 Undo/Redo (4) here is the undo and redo options.
 These options, allow you to undo the change you have just made and then reapply it if you wish respectively.

 Ask/Bid (5) each asset listed on the platform will always have an ASK and a BID, which can be tricky to understand at the start.
 The Bid Price represents the maximum price that a buyer is willing to pay for an asset and will be the sale price of the asset.
 The Ask Price represents the minimum price that a seller is willing to take for that same asset and as such will be the buy price of the asset.
 As such each price will have a different history for it's Ask and Bid price which using this button, you can switch between to see the history of each price for the asset.
 The difference between the Bid and Ask price is known as the Spread.